Ellen White Investigation

 5. Long ago the SDA Church stopped publishing Appeal to Mothers, Ellen White's first book on health reform.
 One would think a prophet's first book containing "light from Heaven" on health reform would be treasured by her followers!
 Imagine all the disease and suffering this book could save the world from!
 Why is it not required reading for all newly converted Seventh-day Adventists?

-7. Her teachings on this subject prove definitively that she was not divinely inspired, but was blindly echoing what other health reformers were teaching.
+7. Her teachings on this subject prove definitively that she was not divinely inspired in picking out which health reforms to plagiarize from others, but was blindly echoing what other health reformers were teaching.

 See also